Find Grad Schools

 33% Racial-Ethnic Minorities*

 The University of Texas at El Paso comes in at #17 on our list of the most popular colleges offering master's degrees in biological science.
 Each year, around 24,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,704 per year, while in-state graduate students, on average, pay $5,865 per year.
-The biological science program at The University of Texas at El Paso awarded 6 master's degrees during the 2020-2021 school year.
-About 50% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 6 people received their master's degree in biological science from UTEP.
+About 33% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #19